Ernawaty2024/project_1_CC_Fraud_analysis/README.md

 These analyses are essential for developing strategies that reduce operational costs, enhance the allocation of resources, and maintain the trust and confidence of customers in the credit card services.

-## Uderstanding and Defining Flag Account
+## Understanding and Defining Flag Account

 A flagged account refers to a credit card account that has been marked for further investigation due to suspected fraudulent activities.
 This designation is typically applied when a transaction or series of transactions exhibit unusual patterns or characteristics that deviate from normal behavior, triggering alerts based on predefined criteria.